sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 This requires enhancements not just in auto-techsupport but also in orchagent process and also in /usr/local/bin/syncd.sh script.

 Firstly, orchagent can terminate because of various reasons, i.e. some failure in orchagent like SEGFAULT, config reload etc but we are only interested in the case of SAI programming failure.
-To differentiate among these cases, orchagent will write to STATE_DB named "PROC_EXIT_STATE".
+During a SAI programming failure, orchagent will call abort i.e. kernel will send SIGABRT and thus the process terminates.
+To differentiate among these cases, orchagent will write to a table in STATE_DB named "PROC_EXIT_STATE".

 #### Schema:
 ```